xbeat/Machine-Learning/README.md

 Introduction to Pix2TeX

 Pix2TeX is a powerful Python library that converts images containing mathematical equations into LaTeX code.
 This tool bridges the gap between handwritten or printed equations and their digital representation, making it easier for researchers, students, and professionals to digitize mathematical content.

+## Intuition for Eigenvalues and Eigenvectors

+Linear Transformations Fundamentals

+Linear transformations represent mappings between vector spaces that preserve vector addition and scalar multiplication.
+In machine learning, understanding these transformations is crucial as they form the foundation for understanding how neural networks manipulate data through weight matrices.

 ## 20 Essential Python OOP Magic Methods